Allen Francis Doyle: Character history

 Doyle's past again comes back to haunt him when the Scourge returns, threatening the Listers, another tribe of human/demon hybrids.
-During the battle, Doyle sacrifices his own life to save his friends, the Listers, and the entire city of Los Angeles from the Beacon, a device which could destroy any being "tainted" with human blood.
+During the battle, Doyle sacrifices his own life to save his friends, the Listers, and other nearby humans from the Beacon, a device which could destroy any being "tainted" with human blood within a quarter mile radius.
+While trying to successfully deactivate the Beacon, the radiation from the weapon killed Doyle by literally vaporizing his entire body into dust and ash.
 In doing so, Doyle fulfills the Listers' prophecy of the "Promised One," the bringer purported to save them from the Scourge in the last days of the 20th century.
 Before Doyle dies, he shares a passionate kiss with Cordelia (who had only recently learned of – and accepted – Doyle's demonic heritage).
 Unbeknownst to her, he was also passing his visions on to her.

 After Doyle's death, he briefly appears in the third-season episode "Birthday" and the fifth-season episode "You're Welcome," the former in a flashback and the latter courtesy of the Angel Investigations commercial he and Cordelia had made before he died, which Cordelia watches as she reflects on the team's history.
 In "Birthday", it is revealed that, in the alternate timeline that Cordelia has been sent to, Doyle passed his visions on to Angel before his death, and their power, along with the absence of Cordelia's humanizing influence, drove him insane.

-In the fifth season of Angel, Lindsey McDonald assumes Doyle's identity in an ultimately failed attempt to convince Angel and the others, that Spike, not Angel, is the subject of the Shanshu Prophecy.
+In the fifth season of Angel, Lindsey McDonald briefly assumes Doyle's identity in an ultimately failed attempt to convince Angel and the others that Spike, not Angel, is the subject of the Shanshu Prophecy.
 Angel and Cordelia both display great anger at this abuse of Doyle's name and legacy.